 Karthik Krishna’s personal motivation is based on what is in the US Declaration of Independence: If there is something wrong, those who have the ability to take action have responsibility to take action.

-Karthik worked closely with a globally recognized cyber security expert – Christopher Gorog to build a cyber security Center of Excellence in Colorado, USA.
-Together they realized that, instead of addressing it as an issue limited to technical cyber security professionals, security of the digital world should be approached from a wider social perspective.
+Karthik was hired by a US Navy Veteran and a member of cyber security community – Christopher Gorog – to help build a community for self-improvement and a better cybersecurity ecosystem for our digital world.
+He formed a strong opinion that, instead of addressing cybersecurity as an issue limited to technical IT professionals, security of the digital world should be approached from a wider social perspective.
 Thus Socio-Tech Academy LLC was born.

 Since he was a kid, Giuliano Meroi is interested in technology.
 At the age of 11 he disassembled his first PC, he had fun formatting hard drives and he had immense pleasure in watching the defragmentation graph coming together.